Kenner82/kickstarter-analysis/README.md

 # Kickstarting with Excel

 ## Overview of Project
-Performing analysis on Kickstarter data to uncover trends

 ### Purpose
-Evaluate the outcomes of Kickstarter campaigns based on launch date and financing goals to determine ideal conditions for launching a successful compaign
+Evaluate the outcomes of Kickstarter campaigns based on launch date and financing goals to determine ideal conditions for launching a successful compaign.

 ## Analysis and Challenges